jointhefediverse-net/jointhefediverse.net/README.md

 ## Translation

+If you'd like to help translate the site to another language, please [reach out](https://stefanbohacek.com/contact/) first so that we can open a new translation ticket to keep track of any ongoing work.

-You can see a list of open and in-progress translations [here](https://github.com/jointhefediverse-net/jointhefediverse.net/issues?q=is%3Aopen+label%3Atranslation+sort%3Aupdated-desc).
+You can see a list of translation tickets [here](https://github.com/jointhefediverse-net/jointhefediverse.net/issues?q=is%3Aopen+is%3Aissue+author%3A%40me+sort%3Aupdated-desc+label%3Atranslation).

 The current translation workflow is described below.
 If you don't have a GitHub account, or prefer not to use it, feel free to follow steps 1 through 3 and send the translated files [via email](https://stefanbohacek.com/contact/).

 Otherwise, you can [fork this repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo), make the necessary changes, and open a pull request.

+Step 4 does not require installing project dependencies, but you will need [node](https://nodejs.org/en/download) installed.

 1. Navigate to the `translations` folder.
 2. Add a new language section inside the `info.json` file.
 If you need help with this step, please reach out!